 Happy hump day, Florida State fans.

-As that long weekend draws closer, see what’s in The Daily Sauce.
+As you finish November strong, see what’s in The Daily Sauce.

 Rolling News and Notes

 In addition to being named first-team All-ACC, FSU football guard Dillan Gibbons was named among three finalists for the Wuerffel Trophy.
 The honor exemplifies community service.

 FSU football moved up three spots to No. 13 in the latest College Football Playoff rankings on Tuesday.

 FSU soccer’s Jenna Nighswonger, Cristina Roque, Jody Brown were all named to the United Soccer Coaches Atlantic Region first team.
 Clara Robbins made the second team.